Peugeot 3008 SUV review

 - Seats uncomfortable for some

-The Peugeot 3008 is now a fully fledged SUV, unlike its high-riding MPV predecessor.
-Not only does this mean it’s more in tune with current trends, but Peugeot has also pulled out all the stops to make the 3008 one of the best cars in a very competitive class.
+When the Peugeot 3008 was reborn as a fully fledged SUV, instead of a high-riding MPV, Peugeot pulled out all the stops to make the 3008 one of the best cars in a very competitive class.

-A broad range of petrol and diesel engines is offered, starting with a 129bhp 1.2-litre and a 179bhp 1.6-litre petrol, returning between 39.6 and 47.2mpg.
+A broad range of petrol and diesel engines is offered, starting with a 129bhp 1.2-litre, returning up to 48mpg.
 A small petrol engine sounds unconventional for an SUV, but this is our pick for town driving and anyone with a low-to-medium annual mileage.
+There's also a 179bhp 1.6-litre petrol capable of up to 43.3mpg, equipped with a standard eight-speed automatic transmission.

 Practicality is also taken care of, with plenty of space in the front, and enough room in the rear seats for two adults, but three might get uncomfortable back there after a while.
 Boasting a 520-litre boot, the 3008 is a better load-lugger than the Nissan Qashqai, while safety is top-notch thanks to a five-star crash-test score from Euro NCAP.
 The 3008 came second out of 75 cars in the 2020 Driver Power satisfaction survey.